 Benefits over regular anodize:

-- Greater Abrasion Resistance
+- Greater Abrasion Resistance (best when unsealed)

 - Increased Hardness